 I initially started out with the expectation that I would make my career as an architect, but after studying and then working in the industry for a few years I discovered that I was much happier with a camera in my hands.

 In my search for a new direction I spent some time working in disaster recovery and we were asked to survey and report on a damaged factory complex from the air.
-That was the moment I realized that I could combine my 2 passions (flight and photography) into a long term career.
+That was the moment I realised that I could combine my 2 passions (flight and photography) into a long term career.
 Of course back then there was no such thing as a drone and any information or resources on the subject were scarce.

 I have spent the last 15 years exploring and refining my own methods of capturing the aerial perspective and now I get commissions from clients from around the world.
 More than a career it’s become a way of life for me and I couldn’t imagine doing anything else.